FailAcademy/learning/wdp-vancouver/_slides/week-02/04a-intro-to-jquery.md

 jQuery is library of code that makes it much easier to perform many essential tasks in JavaScript.

+jQuery is just JavaScript, here is the [source code of the original jQuery release](http://genius.it/ejohn.org/files/jquery-original.html);

 ---

 # What Is jQuery for?